 We’ve all heard the phrase; “If it’s too good to be true, then it probably is” but the fraudsters are getting even more advanced about how they can convince you otherwise.

-One of the most recent examples has been a site built to impersonate Summerborn Boats, a now inactive company.
-The site has been built professionally with the originally registered number and address listed to try and make it harder to differentiate from a scam.
+Boat scammers are using increasingly sophisticated technologies and methods to trick people out of their money.
+One of the most recent examples we have seen has been a site built to impersonate Summerborn Boats, a now inactive company.
+The site was built professionally with the originally registered companynumber and address listed to try and make it harder to differentiate from a scam.

 How do they do it?

 Once they had setup the page and impersonated the company, they stole a considerable amount of marketing material including an array of boat listings from multiple genuine brokers (including ourselves).
 They advertised the boats for a considerably lower price to pique interest.
 One of these was a Sealine 255 that we had sold on behalf of a customer previously.